ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 .. code-block:: bash

    #> ansible-galaxy install mynamespace.mycollection.0.1.0.tgz -p /path

-As a path you should use one of the values configured in `COLLECTINS_PATHS <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths>`_.
+As a path you should use one of the values configured in `COLLECTIONS_PATHS <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths>`_.
 This is also where Ansible itself will expect to find collections when attempting to use them.

 You can also keep a collection adjacent to the current playbook, under a ``collections/ansible_collection/`` directory structure.